 Carl Jung, a 20th-century Swiss psychologist, spent his life studying the human personality and mind.
 Among his numerous developments in psychoanalysis was the idea of the “shadow self.”
 The fact that this phrase includes the word “shadow” might come off a little spooky at first, but this is nothing to be wary of!

 Often, the shadow self manifests by causing us to feel triggered by someone else’s words or actions, to experience inner tension and cognitive dissonance, to judge or lash out at others, or to feel insecure and held back.

 Shadow work is the process of working with our shadow selves to eradicate their negative effects in our lives and to integrate the separate parts of ourselves into one whole.

-Sometimes, we’ve pushed little bits of ourselves so far away from us over the course of a lifetime that we don’t even know what is tucked away in the shadow self.
+Sometimes, we push little bits of ourselves so far away from us over the course of a lifetime that we don’t even know what lies in the shadow self.
 (In a sense, we often don’t know what we don’t know!)
 The bringing to light, processing, and re-accepting of those little bits — piece by piece and one by one — in order to reach a full, whole, and integrated self is what makes up shadow work.

 Essentially, shadow work is a form of psychoanalysis (as psychoanalysis is at the core of Jungian psychology).
 Regardless of the term used to describe it, though, Jung argued that the integration of the compartmentalized versions of the self is a powerful thing.